mklemmingen/LogChirpy/README.md

 ### Multilingual & Knowledge Access

-The app is built completely bilingual (German/English) and allows quick switching between languages.
+The app is built with full multilingual support (6 languages: English, German, Spanish, French, Ukrainian, and Arabic) and allows quick switching between languages.
 Additionally, users can directly access the appropriate Wikipedia article for a recognized bird species – for immediate further information.

 ### Cloud Integration & Data Privacy